paumurl/ChatUPM/README.md

 ## Configuration
 ChatUPM requires specific configuration.
 You should have your own keys and variables in the ``model/config.py`` file.
-You can also customize its behavior by modifying the settings in the ``model/chatbot/chatbot.py`` file.
+You can also customize its behavior by modifying the GPT settings in the ``model/chatbot/chatbot.py`` file.
 Adjust the responses, add new rules, or improve the chatbot's capabilities according to your needs.

 <!--
 ### License